shaliulab/idtrackerai/README.md

 ### Installation

-The installation requires some amout of interaction with the linux terminal.
-In linux Mint you can open one using the icon ">_" in your toolbar.
-We provide the commands needed to install idtracker.ai from the terminal.
-You can type them directly in the command line and press ENTER to execute them.

-Create a folder named idtrackerai in your Home directory by typing
+In the terminal, create a folder named idtrackerai in your Home directory by typing

     mkdir idtrackerai

-in the terminal.

 Move to that folder by typing

     cd idtrackerai